13 Jan How MSPs Can Help Clients Comply With the Interim Rule

 The Department of Defense (DoD) rolled out its new cybersecurity framework, the Cybersecurity Maturity Model Certification (CMMC), in June 2020 to augment the department’s data protection efforts throughout its supply chain.
 However, because CMMC will require five years to be fully implemented, the DoD instituted an interim rule to help safeguard all Controlled Unclassified Information (CUI) during the rollout phase.
 The rule came into effect on November 30, 2020.

 This interim rule was designed as a cybersecurity stop-gap to ensure all contractors who work on any new DoD contracts follow best practices.
-The rule requires all contractors and subcontractors to perform a cybersecurity self-assessment, score the assessment according to a specific methodology, and generate several documents that must be submitted to the DoD.
+The rule requires all contractors and subcontractors to perform a cybersecurity self-assessment, score the assessment according to a specific methodology, and generate several documents.

 The self-assessment consists of evaluating the implementation of 110 different cybersecurity controls defined by the National Institute of Standards and Technology (NIST) in Special Publication 800-171.
 DFARS clause 252.204–7019 requires organizations to perform these self-assessments of their cybersecurity efficacy and compliance status with the existing DFARS clause 252.202-702.
 DFARS 252.204-7020 stipulates the NIST (SP) 800-171 DoD Assessment Methodology that contractors must use to conduct the self-assessments.